addr2data/webinar-01/README.rst

 - When you create a VPC, you must define an IPv4 CIDR block (/16 to /28).

-	+ No matter IPv4 CIDR block you use, Amazon treats these addresses as private.
+	+ No matter what IPv4 CIDR block you use, Amazon treats these addresses as private.

 - When you create a VPC, you can optionally define an IPv6 CIDR block (/56).